d1mnewz/interviews/README.md

 * What is Set?
 * What is HashMap and HashSet?
 Difference between them
 * Implement a linked list during the interview
+* Implement a graph

 # Algorithms
 * Given a a big string where characters might repeat.
 The task is to calculate how many times each character occurs.
 How would you solve this problem?
 * Reverse a linked list
 * Find a loop in a linked list
+* Write an algorithm to rotate an image 90 degrees clockwise
 * What is NP problem?
 How to identify it?
 * What is O(n) notation?
 Come up with some examples
 * What is hash collision?
 What are the ways to handle it?